 Line and page breaks

-Just when you think that you’ve seen it all in desktop publishing, a client will ask for something new.
-It’s my job to accommodate the request as best I can while clearly explaining why the structure of a particular target language might not allow it.
+Sometimes the biggest challenge of multilingual DTP is reconciling the design preferences of the client with the limitations and idiosyncrasies of the written target language.
+It’s my responsibility as a project manager to figure out (and diplomatically explain) a solution that works for the client while maintaining the readability of the translation for the client’s audience.
 Asking questions before starting a project, creating a style guide based on what worked during previous jobs, and speaking with the desktop publishing team about potential pitfalls are all ways to prepare for whatever unexpected situations may arise.